privacybydesign/pbdf-website/pages/en/irma-start.md

 [Below](#myirma) more information will be given about this.
 Adding an email address is optional, not compulsory.
 If you do not add it, the foundation knows nothing about you except an automatically generated random username.
-You can see this username, after succesful registation, by tapping on "MyIRMA login" in the attributes overview in your IRMA app.
+You can see this username, after successful registration, by tapping on "MyIRMA login" in the attributes overview in your IRMA app.

 When you choose to associate an email address to your account, please